-Recruiting your friends and family to help you move is another way to make your move cheap.
-Instead of paying them the rate you would professional movers, you can cover their travel cost and food instead.
+Recruiting your friends and family to help you DIY move is probably the cheapest way to move out of state.
+Instead of paying them the rate you would professional movers, you can cover their travel costs and food instead.
 They can help you pack and even travel with you to unload.

 4. Get your packing supplies for free

 Did you know that you can get boxes to help you move for free?
 Retail stores constantly go through boxes that they may be willing to let you have for free.
 For instance, when I moved I was able to get boxes from a local wine store.

 Finding the least expensive way to move to another state involves lowering packing costs.
 Visit some local stores in your area to ask for boxes that they’ll likely break down and recycle anyway.
 These boxes will be great for the odds and ends that you’ll need to pack up.

 5. Ship your items in a moving container